Christopher Atkins: Career

 A friend suggested that Atkins audition for The Blue Lagoon.
 The film's director, Randal Kleiser, stated that Atkins was a sailing instructor with no acting experience when he was cast in the film.
-Atkins and co-star Brooke Shields played teenaged cousins who find love while living in an isolated tropical paradise after being marooned as children.
+Atkins and co-star Brooke Shields played teenage cousins who find love while living in an isolated tropical paradise after being marooned as children.
 Released in 1980, the film grossed over $58 million with a production cost of $4.5 million but received negative critical responses.
 Atkins appeared both nude and scantily clad in the film.
 While Blue Lagoon was controversial due to its nude scenes and sexual content, it nevertheless became a "pop culture phenomenon".
 Although Atkins was nominated for a Golden Globe Award for New Star of the Year in a Motion Picture – Male for The Blue Lagoon, critical responses to his performance were negative.
 A TV Guide reviewer wrote that "Atkins looks as if he would be more at home on a surfboard," and Gary Arnold wrote in The Washington Post that Atkins's performance "evoke[s] modeling sessions and beach-party movies."

 In 1982 Atkins posed nude for Playgirl, and co-starred with Kristy McNichol in The Pirate Movie (1982), an update of Gilbert and Sullivan's operetta The Pirates of Penzance.
 His song "How Can I Live Without Her", which peaked at #71 on the Billboard Hot 100, was used in that film.
 For his performance in the film A Night in Heaven (1983), Atkins won the 1983 Golden Raspberry Award for Worst Actor.
 For one season (1983–1984), Atkins had a recurring role as swimming instructor Peter Richards on Dallas.

 In 1999, Atkins appeared in the television sitcom Suddenly Susan, which starred Shields.
 In 2009, Atkins appeared on VH1's Confessions of a Teen Idol, a reality show featuring former teen idols.
 Atkins was ranked no. 76 on VH1's list of 100 Greatest Teen Stars.

 Atkins became a luxury pool builder and co-developed the Christopher Atkins Strike Jacket E.F.L.
 (Extreme Fishing Lure), "a rubbery slipcovering for traditional baits."

 In 2023, Atkins appeared in Ladies of the '80s: A Divas Christmas, where he reunited onscreen with his Dallas costar, Linda Gray.

 In July 2025, Atkins once again graced the cover of Playgirl.
 A new Greg Gorman photoshoot was conducted for the issue.